f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 rSeries Diagnostics
 ===================

 This section will go through some of the diagnostic capabilities within the new F5OS layer.
-Inside the tenant the same BIG-IP diagnostic utilities that customers are used to are sill available.
+Inside the tenant the same BIG-IP diagnostic utilities that customers are used to are still available.

 Qkviews
 =======